Cuban cigar: Brands

 Cuban cigar brands and brand names are among the most recognized and prestigious in the world.
 Among them are Cohiba, Montecristo, Partagás, H. Upmann, La Gloria Cubana, Hoyo de Monterrey, Punch, and Romeo y Julieta.
 Due to an embargo on the import of Cuban cigars by the United States in 1960, difficulties with maintaining the integrity of these brand names arose.
-The U.S. refused to recognize Cuban ownership of applicable trademarks, resulting in manufacture and sale by companies in other nations (such as the Dominican Republic, Jamaica, and elsewhere) completely unrelated to the Cuban industry, as well as large scale counterfeiting impersonating the more valuable authentic Cuban products.
+The U.S. refused to recognize Cuban ownership of applicable trademarks, resulting in manufacture and sale by companies in the U.S. and other nations (such as the Dominican Republic, Nicaragua, Honduras, and elsewhere) completely unrelated to the Cuban industry, as well as large scale counterfeiting impersonating the more valuable authentic Cuban products.

 Other prestigious cigar brands formerly made in Cuba include Davidoff and Dunhill, both discontinued there in 1991, but have since moved to other non-Cuban countries.

 Exports

 Cigars remain one of Cuba's leading exports.
 A total of 77 million cigars were exported in 1991, 67 million in 1992, and 57 million in 1993, the decline attributed to a loss of much of the wrapper crop in an extreme weather event, which was followed by significant agricultural policy reform and international trade deals that reinvigorated cigar exports in the following years.
 In 2016 Cuba exported $445 million worth of cigars worldwide, and in 2017, Cuba exported approximately a half billion dollars in cigars.
 This accounted for 27 percent of goods exports that year.

-Because of the perceived status and higher price of Cuban cigars, and the difficulty of identifying the provenance of an unlabeled cigar, counterfeits are not unusual.
+Due to the perceived status and higher price of Cuban cigars, and the difficulty of identifying the provenance of an unlabeled cigar, counterfeits are not unusual.
 Cuba counters this trend through a series of exercises in demonstrating authenticity, such as guarantee seals and official government receipts.

 Competition in the Caribbean

 After the Cuban Revolution a number of Cuban Cigar manufacturers moved to other Caribbean countries to carry on production.
 The Dominican Republic's similar climate and tradition of cigar export assisted in integrating exiled Cuban producers.
 Consequently, its production of tobacco rose substantially.
-This was compounded by a second influx of immigrants from Nicaragua, which also has a favorable climate and soil for growing tobacco, after the Sandinista take over.
+This was compounded by a second influx of immigrants from Nicaragua, which also has a favorable climate and soil for growing tobacco, after the Sandinista takeover.
 Some of these immigrants were the same Cubans who had fled to Nicaragua from Cuba after the Cuban Revolution.
 Further growth was spurred in the Dominican Republic, which has over time become the largest premium exporter of cigars globally.
 Honduras lags behind its neighbors in cigar production due to sub-par infrastructure, problems controlling the spread of blue mould, and repeated large weather phenomena.

 The United States embargo has caused unfavorable market conditions for Cuban cigars versus its Caribbean counterparts, which have worked for over half a century to garner positive reputations and notoriety of their own.